agbales/dynamodb-converter/README.md

 ## Converting JavaScript objects --> DyanmoDB

 Convert Javascript objects / JSON files into DynamoDB record formatting.
-Facilitates putItem or batchWriteItem requests.
+Facilitates putItem or batchWriteItem requests, including batch sizing.
 It also shows how to convert DynamoDB records into JS objects.

 ## Installation